SkylineCommunications/dataminer-docs/connector-help/connector_help/RedRat irNetBox.md

 This page contains a large **Output Overview** table, which contains a row for each **physical IR output on the irNetBox**.
 Each output can be given a custom name to increase user-friendliness.

 For each output, you can **select which device is connected** via a drop-down menu that contains all custom device names.
-When you select a device, the command drop-down menu is automatically updatedwith all the commands for the specific device.
+When you select a device, the command drop-down menu is automatically updated with all the commands for the specific device.
 When you **select a command** from the drop-down menu, that command is **directly sent to the irNetBox**.

 From version 1.0.1.2 onwards, at the top of the page, a parameter is available that can be used to specify the **DVE Name Format** with the following options: